Wiliot

-Wiliot is a startup company developing Internet of Things technology for supply-chains and asset management, founded in 2017 and based in Caesarea, Israel, with customer operations in San Diego, US.
+Wiliot is a startup company developing Internet of Things technology for supply-chains and asset tracking, founded in 2017 and based in Caesarea, Israel, with customer operations in San Diego, US.

-Wiliot develops battery-free printable sensor tags to monitor products like groceries, apparel and pharmaceuticals from their sources to stores and homes.
-The company's business model is to sell the use of its cloud software.
+Wiliot produces battery-free printable sensor tags designed to collect and transmit data from products like groceries, apparel and pharmaceuticals from their sources to stores and homes.
+The company company generates revenue through licensing its cloud software.

 History

 Wiliot was founded in 2017 by Tal Tamir, Yaron Elboim, and Alon Yehezkely, following the sales of their previous startup Wilocity to Qualcomm in 2014.

 In 2019, Williot closed a $30 million series B round of funding from Amazon, Avery Dennison, Samsung and its previous series A investors Norwest Venture Partners, 83North Venture Capital, Grove Ventures, Qualcomm Ventures, and M Ventures.
 Other early investors include PepsiCo, NTT Docomo Ventures, and Vintage Investment Partners.

 In 2021 Wiliot raised $200 million in a series C funding round led by SoftBank Vision Fund 2 and backed by all previous investors.